lehmkudc/letter-diamond/README.md

 LetterDiamond('db')

-and the direct output from my spyder IDE (except for spaces added to the ends for the readme to output the appropriate structure):
+and the direct output from my spyder IDE:
+(GitHub's readme doesnt appreciate whitespace so please see the "Raw" readme file for the diamond structure to be seen.)
   A
  B B
 C   C
  B B
   A
          A
         B B
        C   C
       D     D
      E       E
     F         F
    G           G
   H             H
  I               I
 J                 J
  I               I
   H             H
    G           G
     F         F
      E       E
       D     D
        C   C
         B B
          A
 Letter not provided
 Letter not provided
 Letter not provided